bevyengine/bevy-website/content/news/2022-11-05-bevy-0.9/index.md

 ### Use Maps Where Appropriate

 Entity IDs and Component values must be unique in Bevy ECS.
-To better represent that, we now use map syntax instead of a lists.
+To better represent that, we now use map syntax instead of a list.

 ```rust
 // Old